dmulholl/shortcodes/readme.md

 ### Registering Shortcodes

-Every shortcode has an associated handler function.
-To create a new shortcode you register its handler function using the `@register` decorator:
+Every shortcode tag has an associated handler function.
+You can create a new shortcode by registering its handler function using the `@register` decorator:

     import shortcodes